 Distributing with Beatchain

-If you're using Beatchain's free distribution service, there are 2 contributors who are absolutely compulsory to include on each individual track: the Composer and the Lyricist.
+If you're using Beatchain's distribution service, there are 2 contributors who are absolutely compulsory to include on each individual track: the Composer and the Lyricist.
 If you did both of these, then you can just put yourself but make sure to use your full legal name and not your Artist Name.

 We also have optional fields for the Featuring Artists, Songwriter(s), Producer(s), Mix Engineer(s) and Recording Engineer(s).
 If anyone performed any of these roles on your release, make sure to credit them here!
 Again, for songwriters and engineers you must put their full names and not a nickname.